merenlab/merenlab.org/tutorials/infant-gut/index.md

 ## Chapter VI: Microbial Population Genetics

-Here we will profile the single-nucleotide variations (SNVs) in the *E. faecalis* {% include ARTIFACT name="bin" text="bin" %} found in Sharon et al.'s Infant Gut Dataset (IGD).
+Here we will profile the single-nucleotide variations (SNVs) in the *E. faecalis* {% include ARTIFACT name="bin" %} found in Sharon et al.'s Infant Gut Dataset (IGD).

 {:.notice}
 This is more of a practical tutorial for hands on experience to recover and make sense of SNVs.
 For a more theoretical one on the same topic, please consider first reading the tutorial [Analyzing sequence variants with anvi'o]({% post_url anvio/2015-07-20-analyzing-variability %}){:target="_blank"}.